BRETT-WIKI

 4) LET DRY:

-Dry the board thoroughly with the kitchen towel, pull out the front brackets if necessary and also put it into the dishwasher - as a rule, however, it is sufficient to wipe and dry the brackets briefly by hand.
+Dry the board thoroughly with a kitchen towel, pull out the front brackets if necessary and also put them into the dishwasher - as a rule, however, it is sufficient to wipe and dry the brackets briefly by hand.

 5) FLIP REGULARLY

-To prevent uneven usage, please flip the board regularly and use it as evenly as possible.
+To prevent uneven wear, please flip the board regularly and use it as evenly as possible.

-(Exemption BASIC, since it can only be used on one side.
-If your Basic needs maintenance, see below.)
+(Exception BASIC, since it can only be used on one side.
+If your BASIC needs maintenance, see below.)

 Sometimes the board absorbs smells for a short time - especially with garlic or onions.